mvolkmann/blog/src/lua.md

 names = {"Mark", "Tami"}
 ```

+Assigning a table to a variable assigns the reference,
+not a copy of the table.

 To create a table that is dictionary-like,
 provide keys and values inside curly braces.
 String keys only require quotes if